laraschmitt/master_thesis/README.md

 This repository includes Python and GoogleEarth Engine scripts that I wrote in order to conduct my master thesis.

 Python was used for pre-processing steps as well as filtering (Pandas); tuning the parameters for my Random Forest classification and plotting of the raw/filtered data & results.
-The Google Earth Engine (Javscript) was used in order to process remotely sensed image data, generate training data out of existing global datasets and train Random Forest Classification models.
+The Google Earth Engine (Javascript) was used in order to process remotely sensed image data, generate training data out of existing global datasets and train Random Forest Classification models.

 *Flowchart:*